CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - From **/Files/UmbData/setup.sql** to **/Working/UmbData/setup.sql**
 - From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**
-- From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**
+- From **/Working/UmbWeb/umbraco/Data/Umbraco_log.ldf** to **/Working/UmbData/Umbraco_log.ldf**
-- From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**
+- From **/Working/UmbWeb/umbraco/Data/Umbraco.mdf** to **/Working/UmbData/Umbraco.mdf**

-These two files will be used to create a blank database if none exists when the database container starts.
-That way when the website starts it will already have a blank database ready to use, but if the database already exists it won't re-create it.
-One of the files contains a timed script which calls the second after a delay, and the second file contains the SQL script to create the database if none exists.
+These two script files will be used to restore the database from the database files if none already exists when the database container starts.
+That way when the website starts it will already have a database ready to use, but if the database already exists it won't restore it.

-**Action:** Once all 3 files exist in the Working/UmbData folder, make sure they all have the correct Line Endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).
+**Action:** Once all these files exist in the Working/UmbData folder, make sure the **Dockerfile, setup.sql and startup.sh** have the correct line-endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF) (See earlier for details).

-## 1.3 Build the database image and run the database container
+## 2.2 Build the database image and run the database container

 All our files are ready to build the database image and run the database container, so that's the next step.